Attornado/EdelweissEA/README.md

 $$\begin{aligned}
 &+DI = 100 \times \frac{SMA(+DM, n)}{ATR}\\
 &-DI = 100 \times \frac{SMA(-DM, n)}{ATR}\\
+\end{aligned}$$

-\end{aligned}$$ where $SMA(+DM, n)$ and $SMA(-DM, n)$ are the simple moving averages of +DM and -DM over $n$ periods, and $ATR$ is the average true range, which is a measure of volatility.
+where $SMA(+DM, n)$ and $SMA(-DM, n)$ are the simple moving averages of +DM and -DM over $n$ periods, and $ATR$ is the average true range, which is a measure of volatility.

 - Parabolic SAR (PSAR): A trend-following indicator that shows the direction and potential reversal points of the market.
 It is represented by a series of dots that are placed either above or below the price, depending on the trend direction.
 The formula for the PSAR is: $$PSAR_t = PSAR_{t-1} + AF \times (EP - PSAR_{t-1})$$ where $PSAR_t$ is the PSAR value at time $t$, $PSAR_{t-1}$ is the previous PSAR value, $AF$ is the acceleration factor, and $EP$ is the extreme point.
 The acceleration factor is a variable that increases by a step (usually 0.02) every time a new extreme point is reached, up to a maximum value (usually 0.2).
 The extreme point is the highest high or the lowest low of the current trend.
 The PSAR switches from above to below the price or vice versa when the price crosses the PSAR value.

 - Bollinger Bands: A volatility indicator that consists of three lines: the middle line, which is a simple moving average of the price, and the upper and lower bands, which are derived from the standard deviation of the price.
 The formula for the Bollinger Bands is: $$Middle = SMA(P, n)$$ $$Upper = Middle + k \times SD(P, n)$$ $$Lower = Middle - k \times SD(P, n)$$ where $SMA(P, n)$ is the simple moving average of the price over $n$ periods, $SD(P, n)$ is the standard deviation of the price over $n$ periods, and $k$ is a constant that determines the width of the bands (usually 2).

+### Results
+- We provide a folder including all the results of appliying an genetic-algorithm-optimized EdelweissEA strategy to different timeframes (15 min, 30 min, 1 hour, daily) on EURUSD FTX historical data.

 ### FLF-LSTM Integration (Future):
 - We plan to empower the EdelweissEA using the FLF-LSTM forecasting framework, providing additional insights to enabling enhanced dynamic enter/exit signals.
+Please refer to the original [FLF-LSTM](https://www.sciencedirect.com/science/article/abs/pii/S1568494620307183) paper for more information.

 ## Disclaimer:
 - **Risk Warning:** This code is intended for educational purposes only.
 Trading involves significant risk of loss.
 Users should exercise caution and implement proper risk management strategies.
 The creators of EdelweissEA are not liable for any financial losses incurred.